tattle-made/feluda/README.md

 ## Setup for Developing Locally

 1. Set environment variables by replacing the credentials in `/src/indexer/.env-template` and `/src/api-server/.env-template.local` with your credentials.
+Rename the files to `.env` and `.env.local` respectively.

 2. Run `docker-compose up` .
 This will bring up the following containers: